buraksekili/tyk-docs/tyk-docs/content/shared/mdcb-config.md

 EV: <b>TYK_MDCB_ANALYTICSSTORAGE_MASTERNAME</b><br />
 Type: `string`<br />

-It defines the sentinel master name
+This defines the Redis Sentinel master name

 ### analytics_storage.sentinel_password
 EV: <b>TYK_MDCB_ANALYTICSSTORAGE_SENTINELPASSWORD</b><br />
 Type: `string`<br />

-If set, redis sentinel will authenticate using this password.
+If set, Redis Sentinel will authenticate using this password.

 ### analytics_storage.username
 EV: <b>TYK_MDCB_ANALYTICSSTORAGE_USERNAME</b><br />
 Type: `string`<br />

-If set, a redis connection will be established with this user.
-If not set then it will defaults to the default redis user
+If set, a Redis connection will be established with this user.
+If not set then it will connect using the default Redis user

 ### analytics_storage.password
 EV: <b>TYK_MDCB_ANALYTICSSTORAGE_PASSWORD</b><br />